 Scuba wetsuits are an important part of your diving ensemble.

-They do more than just keep you warm in colder waters.
+They do more than just keep you warm while diving colder waters – like Spain.

 They also aid in buoyancy and even help to protect you from abrasive surfaces to a certain extent.